glenrobson/SimpleAnnotationServer/doc/DevGuide.md

 ## Updating Mirador

 Mirador is included in the SimpleAnnotationServer to aid quick deployment.
-If you would like to update Mirador follow the instructions on the [Mirador Site](https://github.com/IIIF/mirador) and copy everything from mirador/build/mirador/* to [src/main/webapp/mirador](../src/main/webapp/mirador).
+If you would like to update Mirador follow the instructions on the [Mirador Site](https://github.com/IIIF/mirador) and copy everything from mirador/build/mirador/* to [src/main/webapp/mirador-2.6.1](../src/main/webapp/mirador-2.6.1).

 ## Overloading config using Environment variables

-It is possible to overload any of the configuration specified in [src/main/webapp/WEB-INF/sas.properties](../src/main/webapp/WEB-INF/sas.properties) by prepending `SAS.` to any of the properties in sas.properties e.g:
+It is possible to overload any of the configuration specified in [src/main/webapp/WEB-INF/sas.properties](../src/main/webapp/WEB-INF/sas.properties) using environmental variables by prepending `SAS.` to any of the properties in sas.properties e.g:

 ```
 export SAS.store="solr"
 ```

+This is useful to configure the backend properties while deploying docker instances to AWS.

 ## Docker

-The SimpleAnnotationServer supports multiple backends and configuration.
-To aid development and deployment there are a number of docker files in [docker](../docker).
+The SimpleAnnotationServer supports multiple backends and configuration and to aid development and deployment there are a number of docker files in the [docker](../docker) directory.
 These docker directories are explained in detail below but to simplify running these docker scripts there is a [runDocker](../runDocker.sh) script which takes an argument of either `Jena`, `Solr` or `Cloud` and will start a docker instance with that configuration.
 An example is below:

 ```
 ./runDocker.sh Jena